gioblu/BIPLAN/README.md

 ### Why?

-In 2017 I have built a couple of BASIC stand-alone computers with arduino-compatible boards.
-I have used BASIC because that was the only imperative programming language that fitted in them.
+In 2017 I have built a couple of stand-alone computers using Arduino boards and I was forced to use BASIC because it was the only interpreted programming language that fitted in them.
+How can BASIC, the first attempt to popularize programming, source of billions of lines of spaghetti code, now 57 years old, still be the only option in constrained environments?
 After playing I understood there was space to make a new language; quick, portable, modern, but at the same small enough to run on limited micro-controllers.

 ### Code example